Tina Flournoy: Chief of Staff to the Vice President

 On December 3, 2020, it was announced that Flournoy would be Chief of Staff to then-Vice President-elect Kamala Harris and would continue the role once Harris was sworn in.

-In a June 30, 2021 article in Politico the vice president's office was described a dysfunctional, tense, and trustless with some of the blame resting with Flournoy.
+In a June 30, 2021 article in Politico the vice president's office was described as dysfunctional, tense, and trustless with some of the blame resting with Flournoy.
 Politico interviewed 22 associates of Harris and president Biden and current and former vice presidential aides.
 The article came to the conclusion that Flournoy, in an effort to screen and protect Harris, created a restrictive environment where decisions are prolonged and ideas are met with dismissals or ignored.

 On April 21, 2022, the White House announced that Flournoy would be leaving the office.
 She was replaced with Lorraine Voles, former senior advisor to Vice President Harris and communications director to Vice President Al Gore and then-Senator Hillary Clinton.

+Post White House

+On March 24, 2023, Flournoy was appointed to the President's Council on Sports, Fitness and Nutrition.